Hulago/webpackConfig/README.md

-# wepackConfig
-tests with webpack config
+# Webpack 2 configuration for angular